-Consistency: Unless otherwise stated, the Group's disclosure and statistical methods are consistent with the previous financial year for meaningful comparison.
+Consistency: Unless otherwise stated, the Group's disclosure and statistical methods were substantially consistent with those applied to the year ended 31 December 2021 ("2021") for meaningful comparison.
 If there is any change that may affect comparison with previous reports, the Group will make explanatory notes to the corresponding section hereof.